catppuccin/highlightjs/README.md

 Embed the [Highlight.js script](https://highlightjs.org/download/) along with one of our themes.

 > [!NOTE]
-> The "variable version" assumes that you have a flavor of Catppuccin already present in your CSS variables, e.g. `:root { --ctp-mauve:136,57,239; }`.
+> The "variable version" assumes that you have a flavor of Catppuccin already present in your CSS variables, in any format of color (e.g. `--ctp-mauve: rgb(136, 57, 239)`, `--ctp-mauve: #8839ef`, `--ctp-mauve: hsl(266deg, 85%, 58%)`, etc).
-> This is particularly useful if you use [Catppuccin TailwindCSS](https://github.com/catppuccin/tailwindcss)
+> If you use [Catppuccin for TailwindCSS](https://github.com/catppuccin/tailwindcss), where your variables are in the format of three comma-separated RGB
+> values (e.g. `--ctp-mauve: 136,57,239`), you should use the "rgb variable" version.

 <!-- x-release-please-start-version -->